pro-utkarshM/CodeCredX/README.md

 ---

-## Why SkillProof
+## Why CodeCredX

 Most ATS platforms are built to filter resumes using keyword density and formatting.
 These are easily gamed and often fail to reflect actual ability or work quality.
-SkillProof is designed for hiring teams that want to:
+CodeCredX is designed for hiring teams that want to:

 - Hire based on verified code contributions, not self-reported claims
 - Automatically differentiate between original builders and template copiers